groue/GRMustache/Guides/delegate.md

 The template's delegate can observe the full template rendering.
 However, sections delegates can only observe the rendering of their inner content.
 As sections get nested, a template gets more and more delegates.

+You'll find template delegate usages below.
+Section delegates are used in the [localization](sample_code/localization.md) sample code.

 Observe the template rendering
 ------------------------------